ML4SE2022/group1/README.md

 Please check the README in GraphCodeBERT before you start running them.

 We have fine-tuned GraphCodeBERT using the following pretrained model [link](https://huggingface.co/microsoft/graphcodebert-base).

-### Dataset

-For GraphCodeBERT, the dataset is already placed in the GraphCodeBERT/clonedetection/dataset, so no additional download or preprocessing is required.

 ### How to train Clone Detection with GraphCodeBERT?